ggerrietts/xmas-2025/README.md

-# Christmas Scavenger Hunt 2025
+# Christmas Treasure Hunt 2025

-A Rust + Yew web application for a family Christmas scavenger hunt.
-Each QR code leads to a page with personalized trivia questions for 3 children.
+A Rust + Yew web application for a family Christmas treasure hunt.
+From the start page, each child is asked a multiple-choice trivia question related to their personal interests.
+After answering, the next child receives a question.
+When all children have answered, a review screen allows retrying or submitting.
+On submit, the answers are checked.
+If incorrect, they must try again.
+No feedback is supplied around which question was wrong, encouraging collaborative conversation.
+When all answers are correct, the children are presented a location, which they must explore to find the next "code word".
+Entering the code word leads to a new round of questions.
+This cycle repeats until all questions are exhausted.

 ## Features

 - Sequential question flow (one question at a time)
 - Review page showing all questions and answers before submission
 - Validation: all answers must be correct to proceed
-- Hash-based routing for different scavenger hunt pages
-- JSON configuration file for easy customization
+- a `print` route that generates "clue cards", to be printed and placed at the specified destination.

 ## Setup